ejzimmer/refactor-example/README.md

 - `completed_examples/exampleTests_done.test.jsx`: with the refactor of formatDate

-And there's a version of Ye Olde Farme Shoppe with the new requirements on the branch `complete`
+And there's a version of Ye Olde Farme Shoppe with the new requirements on the branch `complete` It's worth noting, that for each change we needed to make, refactoring code made the actual change required trivial.
+They became config changes rather than real code changes.

 ## Available Scripts